-Story pins are the latest feature on Pinterest, and it’s the best thing I’ve seen on their platform.
+Idea pins, previously known as Story pins, are the latest feature on Pinterest.
 We all know Pinterest is the place to look up decor ideas and delicious recipes, but it can be used for much more, especially as a content creator.
-Learning how to use Pinterest stories should be at the top of your list!
+Learning how to use Pinterest ideas should be at the top of your list!

-Pinterest is similar to Instagram stories, however, you don’t have to worry about them disappearing after 24 hours.
-Once you create a story pin, it’ll continue to be found on the home feed or your profile.
+Idea pins are similar to Instagram stories, however, you don’t have to worry about them disappearing after 24 hours.

 What Can You Post?

 The beauty of Pinterest ideas is you can upload anything you want.